developer-zebra/developer-zebra-site/src/ehs/2-3/guide/setup/index.md

 </table>

 ## Manual Installation
 These instructions apply to direct installation (from a computer to a single device) using the installer APK (`EHS_020300.apk`), which detects the target device model and operating system and installs the appropriate EHS version.
-If installing a device-specific APK from the table above, be sure to substitute the file name(s) where necessary in the instructions.
+If installing a device-specific APK from the table above, be sure to substitute the filename(s) where necessary in the instructions.

 > <b>Note</b>: The installer payload includes two EHS editions, and occupies about 170 KB more device storage than a target-specific APK alone.
 Further, the 'EHS Installer' app remains visible in the device's App Drawer following installation and should not be removed; doing so removes the ability to automatically uninstall all EHS components.
 Read about how to [uninstall EHS](?Uninstallation#uninstallation) later in this guide.